mozilla-ai/lumigator/lumigator/python/mzai/backend/.alembic/README.md

 ### Upgrading

-Upgrade your database to match the latest models:
+Manually upgrade your database to match the latest models:

 ```bash
 alembic upgrade head